ksu-is/Subscription-Tracker/projectroadmap.md

 ✓- Make edits and changes to code

-x-  Get a code for user input where they fill out information related to their subscirtion and day pf payements.
+✓ -  Get a code for user input where they fill out information related to their subscirtion and day pf payements.

 x- Desgin and make app nice